Bon Jovi: Bon Jovi, 7800° Fahrenheit, Slippery When Wet and New Jersey (1984–1989)

 Once the band began playing showcases and opening for local talent, they caught the attention of record executive Derek Shulman, who signed them to Mercury Records and who was part of the PolyGram company.
 Because Jon Bon Jovi wanted a group name, Pamela Maher, a friend of Richard Fischer and an employee of Doc McGhee, suggested they call themselves Bon Jovi, following the example of the other famous two-word bands such as Van Halen.
 This name was chosen instead of the original idea of Johnny Electric.
 Pamela's suggestion of the name was met with little enthusiasm, but two years later they hit the charts under that name.

 With the help of their new manager Doc McGhee they recorded the band's debut album, Bon Jovi, which was released on January 21, 1984.
 The album included the band's first hit single, "Runaway", reaching the top forty on the Billboard Hot 100.
 The album peaked at number forty-three on the Billboard 200 album chart.
-The group soon found itself opening for Scorpions in U.S. and for Kiss in Europe.
+In April 1984, Bon Jovi did their first Los Angeles performance at the Country Club in Reseda, California with opening acts Stryper and Angeles.
+The group soon found itself opening for Scorpions in the U.S. and for Kiss in Europe.

 In 1985, Bon Jovi's second album, 7800° Fahrenheit, was released.
 The band released three singles: "Only Lonely", "In and Out of Love" and the ballad "Silent Night".
 The album peaked at number thirty-seven on the Billboard 200 and was certified Gold by RIAA.
 While the album did not sell as well as the band had hoped, it allowed Bon Jovi to get out on the road touring again.
 In May 1985, Bon Jovi headlined venues in Japan and Europe.
 At the end of the European tour, the band began a six-month run of U.S. tour dates supporting Ratt.
 In the midst of that tour, they appeared at the Texas Jam and Castle Donington's Monsters of Rock concerts in England.
 The band also performed at the first Farm Aid in 1985.